 8.3.1.1 Purpose of Remote Security Provisioning Frameworks

-Remote Security Provisioning Frameworks (RSPFs) provision credentials to an Enrolee, which is a security principal in a Node or CSE or AE, as part of the Enrolment of the Enrolee to an M2M SP or M2M Trust Enabler.
+Remote Security Provisioning Frameworks (RSPFs) provision credentials to an Enrolee, which is a Security Principal in a Node or CSE or AE, as part of the Enrolment of the Enrolee to an M2M SP or M2M Trust Enabler.
 The MEF provides its services on behalf of administrating stakeholders such as M2M SPs or third party M2M Trust Enablers (MTE).
 An administrating stakeholder authorizes the MEF Service Provider to provide services to MEF clients, and oversees authorizing the management of credentials.

 The credentials are either: